HosamMosstfa/projectgraduation/README.md

 after download the project we need to do some things :

-1- we neet to run <npm i> and after download ..
+1- we need to run <npm i> and after download ..

 2- we need to add file to project files name it {.env} and after this we need to add the following